The Fairly OddParents

 The Fairly OddParents is an American animated television series created by Butch Hartman for Nickelodeon.
-The series follows the adventures of Timmy Turner, a 10-year-old boy with two fairy godparents named Cosmo and Wanda who grant him wishes to solve his everyday problems.
+It follows the adventures of Timmy Turner, a 10-year old boy with two fairy godparents named Cosmo and Wanda who grant him wishes to solve his everyday problems.

-The series originated from shorts on Nickelodeon's animation showcase Oh Yeah!
-Cartoons that aired from 1998 to 2002.
-Due to their popularity, the shorts were greenlit to become a half-hour series, which premiered on March 30, 2001.
-Originally, the series ended on November 25, 2006, totaling five seasons and 80 episodes, but it was revived in 2008.
-Production of the series ceased again after Hartman left Nickelodeon in February 2018.
-The Fairly OddParents received generally positive reviews and was Nickelodeon's second longest-running animated series, behind SpongeBob SquarePants (1999–present).
+The Fairly OddParents originated from shorts aired on Nickelodeon's animation showcase Oh Yeah!
+Cartoons.
+Due to their popularity, the shorts were greenlit to become a half-hour series, which premiered on March 30, 2001 and originally ended on November 25, 2006.
+The show was later revived, airing from February 18, 2008 to September 16, 2016, with production quietly ending that same year.
+Its remaining episodes aired on Nickelodeon's spinoff network Nicktoons from January 18, 2017 through July 26, 2017.
+Hartman left Nickelodeon seven months later in February 2018.
+The show totals up to 172 episodes across ten seasons.

+The Fairly OddParents is Nickelodeon's second longest-running animated series, behind SpongeBob SquarePants (1999–present).
+Additionally, it has gained a total of 11 awards during its 16-year run and spawned a media franchise.

-On February 24, 2021, it was announced that a spin-off live-action series was in development for Paramount+.
-The series The Fairly OddParents: Fairly Odder premiered on March 31, 2022.
-A sequel series, titled The Fairly OddParents: A New Wish, premiered on May 20, 2024.
+In 2021, it was announced that a spin-off live-action series was in development for Paramount+.
+The series The Fairly OddParents: Fairly Odder was released in 2022.
+A sequel series, The Fairly OddParents: A New Wish, was released in 2024.